prakash-subramani/thumbnail-generator/README.md

 # README

-This is sample project for generating thumbnail for image, pdf and powerpoint file uploads
+This is sample project for generating thumbnail for image, pdf, powerpoint and video file uploads